calumgrant/fei-parser/docs/worklist.md

   - char literals
   - string literals

+- Remember to reserve space in vectors, e.g. for the parse tree

+- A linecounter class

 - Have a seperate actions class - that can be compiled in as a "policy" object
    - This would allow the user to use a supplied grammar without breaking it.
    - Have a datatype on each parse node.